 CO is produced when you burn fuel in vehicles, small engines, stoves, lanterns, grills, gas ranges, furnaces and fireplaces.
 CO can build up indoors and poison people and animals who breathe it.
 In some cases, fatal levels of CO can be produced in minutes.

-As the weather becomes colder, people are turning up their heating systems and need to use caution.
-Everyone is at risk for CO poisoning.
+HSHS St. Mary’s Hospital says as the weather becomes colder people are turning up their heating systems and need to use caution.

-According to medical experts at HSHS St. Joseph’s Hospitals in Breese and Highland and HSHS Holy Family Hospital in Greenville, it’s important to know the symptoms of CO poisoning so you can recognize them.
-CO isn’t as easily identifiable as smoke from a fire or the smell of mercaptan, which is added to natural gas so it gives off the smell of rotten eggs.
+According to medical experts at HSHS St. Mary’s Hospital, it’s important to know the symptoms of CO poisoning so you can recognize them.
+CO isn’t as easily identifiable as smoke from a fire or the smell of mercaptan, which is added to natural gas, so it gives off the smell of rotten eggs.

 Symptoms of CO poisoning include: